 Focus on controlling those things you can control.
 But the things you cannot control?
 Let them go.
 This is hard.
 But liberating.
 I could not control my diagnosis.
 But I could control how I cared for my body.
 I could control my strength going into treatment.
 I could control my attitude and determination to survive.

 Focus on what serves your higher interest.
 When there is choice, opt to streamline negativity out of your life.

 Understand that progress is never linear.
 Moving forward doesn’t mean you won’t regress; and regressing doesn’t mean you’re not moving forward.

 Never underestimate the power of Providence.
 Pay attention to the signposts.
 Believe in miracles.

 The way you live your life counts.
-Be mindful of your choices and be sure in making those choices you are honoring yourself.
+Be mindful of your choices and be sure that by making those choices, you are honoring yourself.